gajajarosz/hidden-structure/README.txt

  - set this to OT, HG, or ME (maxent)

 LEARNER
- newRIP - is what I called EIP in Jarosz (2013) oldRIP - is the original RIP as proposed for Stochastic OT by Boersma (2003) oldRIPovert - is what I called RRIP in Jarosz (2013) randRIP - this is a baseline model that doesn’t bother parsing; when there’s an error is simply generates another output randomly and uses that as a ‘winner’ to make an update.
+ EIP - Jarosz (2013)
+ RIP - is the original RIP as proposed for Stochastic OT by Boersma (2003) RRIP - is what I called RRIP in Jarosz (2013) randRIP - this is a baseline model that doesn’t bother parsing; when there’s an error is simply generates another output randomly and uses that as a ‘winner’ to make an update.

  NOISE